 The Opus Project Engineering, Technical Support and Customer Service Departments have been proactively working on this project to contact all our affected customer base in good time and to update the systems accordingly.

-Whether you are an Opus customer of not, if you need advice or support for a Mitel Licence Violation, simply call 020 8545 8545 and our Customer Services will advise you on the course of action available to you.
-Otherwise click below to book your free virtual consultation with one of our experts.
+Whether you are an Opus customer of not, if you need advice or support for a Mitel License Violation, simply call 020 8545 8545 and our Customer Services will advise you on the course of action available to you.